|Responsible partner:||»Institute of Agricultural Resources and Regional Planning of Chinese Academy of Agricultural Sciences (IARRP)|

 For details of the assessment analysis methods and the results from this and all study sites see »Impact of promising agricultural management practices.

-As a result of this extended analysis, the example of green manure/Integrated soil fertility management that was exemplified in Plot 11.4 (which combined applications of manure with chemical fertilizers and irrigation management of orange orchards with salinization problems) was selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstrations of recommended agricultural management practices in the study sites).
+As a result of this extended analysis, the example of green manure/Integrated soil fertility management that was exemplified in Plot 11.4 (which combined applications of manure with chemical fertilizers and irrigation management of orange orchards with salinization problems) was selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstration events in the study sites).

 The results of the visual soil assessment shows that aggregate stability, topsoil compaction, earthworm count and degree of clod development were the same under the AMP and the control (no added organic matter or chemical fertilizers) but the remaining indicators were higher.
 No differences were observed between measured electrical conductivity (which is well within the threshold for good soil status) but a much lower compaction was observed under the AMP as were lower pH, nutrient status and organic matter content.